sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 application.run
 ```

-then moved to Eff which support extensible effects,
+then moved to eff which support extensible effects,

 ```scala